-TEXTBOOKS AND EQUIPMENT
+TEXTBOOKS

 Textbooks and workbooks are sold through the bookstore in accordance with Altierus policies.
 At the time of issuance, textbooks become the responsibility of the students.
 Altierus is not responsible for replacing lost textbooks; however, students may purchase replacements from the campus bookstore.
 Students are responsible for the cost of their textbooks and the cost of any shipping charges.
-In certain programs requiring specialized equipment, that equipment may be loaned to students for use during their enrollment.
-Students failing to return loaned equipment will be charged for its replacement.
-Official transcripts will be withheld from any student who has not returned school property or who has not made restitution.